deniscerri/yt-downloader/README.md

   <img src="./public/logos/sc.png" width="100" />
 </p>

+This repo uses ytdl-core and other dependencies to function.

 # Purpose

 **Convert any video, playlist on youtube to audio or video format in their highest quality possible.
 Also Download SoundCloud songs too :)**